May 17, 2023

 Wadis

 Wadi Shab is reached via a very short boat ride which costs 1 OMR (cash), followed by a 45 minute hike.
 At the end of your hot and dusty hike you’ll reach a refreshing clear crystal-clear pool, which is perfect to cool down and wash away the desert dust.
-For the slightly more adventurous, there’s a waterfall further upstream that is reached by a swim through a narrow cave!
-I would recommend getting to start of the hike early (around 7am) to make sure you claim a parking spot and avoid the crowds!

 Bandar Khayran

 This area of rugged coastline boasts spectacular views and beautiful little beaches.
 It’s also where you’ll find the Shangri-La Al Husn, the perfect luxury escape just outside of Muscat.
-Here at the Shangri-La you can soak in ornate Omani architecture with incredible comfort & service.
-Swim and relax on daybeds on the hotel’s private beach, or watch the sunset from a private cliff top dinner.
-Bliss!

 Sultan Qaboos Grand Mosque Muscat

 The clean and bustling capital city of Muscat is where you’ll likely arrive when flying into Oman.
-And it’s here you’ll find the incredible Sultan Qaboos Grand Mosque.
-This mosque is the largest in the country and is exquisitely grand with massive sandstone arches and towers.
+As well as some of the best things to do in Oman being right here in the capital, it’s also here you’ll find the incredible Sultan Qaboos Grand Mosque.

 Travel Tip: For women that are concerned your clothing is not 100% appropriate for this site, there is a small shop next to the entrance of the mosque where you can rent an abaya with head covering.